NikilKumaar/Password-Reset---BE/README.md

-# PASSWORD RESET FLOW APPLICATION
+# PASSWORD RESET BACKEND APPLICATION

 This repository contains a Node.js application for user authentication and password reset functionality using Express, MongoDB, bcrypt, and crypto.
 It provides signup, signin, forgot password, and reset password routes.